gfxfundamentals/lesson-builder/README.md

 1. it's written in JavaScript.

    I'm not saying Ruby is bad.
 Only that
    I really only want to have to maintain one dev environment.

    I particularly like that npm defaults to all dependencies being local.
    No knowledge needed.
-In special incantations.
+No special incantations.
 It just works.
    My, very limited experience with
    Ruby is that Ruby expects many things to be globally installed and you have to use other tools to help you make things local.

 2. I think, but I'm probably wrong, that it handles HTML better.

    My markdown files have lots of embedded HTML.
 For whatever reason most of time I try this in other systems they get confused and end up seeing markdown inside portions of HTML.
 I probably just don't know how to use them correctly.

 3. It handles multiple languages

    I'm sure other systems do that too but it's not a common request so I'm guessing that's often less supported.

 Anyway, I'm not trying to promote this as a solution to anything.
 It's just what I have hacked together over the years to make